spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 ### Built-in Custom Annotations
 Sparv provides a couple of built-in custom annotations which need extra input from the user before they can be used.
-These are listed under "Available custom annotation functions" when running `sparv modules --custom_annotators`.
+These are listed under "Available custom annotation functions" when running `sparv modules --custom-annotators`.
 Please note that custom annotations always result in new annotations, they do not modify existing ones.

-The `misc:affix` annotation for example can be used to add a prefix and/or a suffix string to another annotation.
+The `misc:affix` annotator for example can be used to add a prefix and/or a suffix string to another annotation.
 When using this annotation function you must tell Sparv 1. what your output annotation should be called, 2. what annotation you want to use as input (the chunk), and 3. the string that you want to use as prefix and/or the suffix.
 These things are defined in the `custom_annotations` section in your corpus config.
 First you specify the annotator module